ericcornelissen/shescape/SECURITY.md

 #### In Scope

-- Insecure suggestions or snippets in the documentation.
 - Insufficient escaping for any supported shell.
 - Logic bugs with a security implication that can be triggered through the public API.
+- Insecure suggestions or snippets in the documentation.
-- Security misconfigurations in the continuous integration pipeline or software supply chain.
+- Security misconfigurations in the continuous integration and delivery pipeline or software supply chain.

 #### Out of Scope

 - Bugs only affecting the `shescape/testing` module.
+- Bugs in code not part of a published artifact.
 - Insecure defaults or confusing API design.
-- Insufficient escaping for any unsupported shell.
-- Known vulnerabilities in third-party `dependencies` or `devDependencies`.
+- Known vulnerabilities in third-party dependencies.

 ### What to Include in a Report